johnnyhoang510/drunken_maze/README.md

 <img src="https://media.giphy.com/media/OjUL12SKvOmXePjQAL/giphy.gif">

 * The user can guide the character to pick up different items.
-Each item will affect the player's circle radius - it can either enlarge or shrink depends on the item!
+Each item will affect the player's circle radius - it can either enlarge or shrink depending on the item!

 <br>
 <br>